 Signs Of Physical Abuse Being Inflicted On The Elderly

-Many of us here in Nevada trust our elders to the care of a nursing home.
+Many of us here in Nevada trust our elders in the care of a nursing home.
 Sadly, elderly patients and residents are subjected to relatively high levels of physical abuse in nursing home environments.
-They are one of the most vulnerable populations for abuse, since they are often at the completely mercy of those who care for them.
+They are one of the most vulnerable populations for abuse, since they are often at the complete mercy of those who care for them.
 Many patients may have mental impairments that make it difficult for them to understand what is happening, or to tell loved ones about the abuse that’s taking place.
-In some cases the family has to monitor the elder to finally confirm that physical abuse is happening at the group facility.
+In some cases, the family has to monitor the elder to finally confirm that physical abuse is happening at the group facility.

 It’s important to be on the lookout for these signs so that you can act fast to prevent future abuse, keep your loved ones safe, and hold the abusers responsible.

 Elder physical abuse is defined as: